RAttab/legion/doc/active/brain.md

 ## Hardware

-A brain is effectively a single core which executes LISP modules that have been compiled down to a simple assembly language.
-The specification of a core are as
+A brain is effectively a single core which executes LISP modules that have been compiled down to a simple bytecode representation.
+The specification of a core are as follows:
-follows:

 - **word**: Signed 64 bit integer which is the only supported data type.